Trams in Europe: Czech Republic

 The Czech Republic is well known for its extensive tram infrastructure, with trams often being present even in small cities.
 The largest network is in Prague, with 150.3 kilometres of track and 26 day lines, 9 night lines and 2 historical lines.
 Other cities with tram systems are Brno, Ostrava, Plzeň, Olomouc, Most and Litvínov (common network), Liberec (including intercity line to Jablonec).
 Tram networks in nine other cities were closed down mainly during the 1960s and replaced with trolleybuses or buses.

 Before changes in 1989, ČKD Tatra in Prague was the largest tram producer in the world, mainly exporting its trams to Soviet Bloc countries.
 Production was definitely stopped in 2001, after ČKD was sold to Siemens AG.
-The tradition of tram production is continuing with Škoda Transportation, Inekon and PRAGOIMEX.
+The tradition of tram production is continuing with Škoda Transportation, Inekon and TW TEAM/PRAGOIMEX.